thomasms/fortc/README.md

 # Fortran to C API test

+Fortran to C (and back again) examples.
+I get asked many times how can you call Fortran from C++ or from C and vice versa, well this is my example of how to do it.

 ## Error library
 A very basic error library is written in C++ and we provide a C interface for it.